-A. Structure of the capital, including any securities not traded on a EU regulated market, indicating the different classes of shares, if any, the rights and obligations granted by each class and the percentage of capital it represents.
+laining the Aditional n of the Management the fiscal year ended per 31st, 2009 ital, including any securities not traded on a t, indicating the different classes of shares, if obligations granted by each class and the I it represents.

-Repsol YPF, S.A. currently has a capital of 1,220,863,463 euros, divided into 1,220,863,463 shares with a par value of 1 euro each, fully subscribed and paid up, all in the same class and, consequently, with the same rights and obligations.
+116.bis of the Securities Market Act, the present report, regarding required by said provision to be included in the Management Reresentation at the Ordinary General Shareholders' Meeting of the has a capital of 1,220,863,463 euros, divided into 1,220,863,463 euro each, fully subscribed and paid up, all in the same class and, e rights and obligations.

-The Repsol YPF, S.A. shares are issued in book-entry form and were admitted in their entirety for listing in the electronic continuous trading system of the Spanish stock exchanges (Madrid, Barcelona, Bilbao and Valencia), New York (New York Stock Exchange) and Buenos Aires (Bolsa de Comercio de Buenos Aires).
+s are issued in book-entry form and were admitted in their entirety ontinuous trading system of the Spanish stock exchanges (Madrid, cia), New York (New York Stock Exchange) and Buenos Aires (Bolsa es).